AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 }
 ```

-## Bars.SessionBegin
+## Bars.CurrentSessionBeginTime
 ### Description
-Bars.SessionBegin outputs the date and time for the beginning of the current trading session.
+Bars.CurrentSessionBeginTime outputs the date and time for the beginning of the current trading session.

 Date and time for the beginning of the current trading session will be displayed correctly when the function is used on a bar that has occurred in the past.